-Section 14 of the Education (Welfare) Act 2000 requires that a register be maintained of all children who are receiving
+Section 14 of the Education (Welfare) Act 2000 requires that a register be maintained of all children who are receiving education in

-to register the child; in cases of refusal, parents are then obliged under section 17 to cause the child to attend a recognized school.
+the child; in cases of refusal, parents are then obliged under section 17 to cause the child to attend a recognized school.

 The term “certain minimum education” is not defined either in the Constitution or (more curiously) in the 2000 Act.
 In O’Shiel, Ms. Justice Laffoy stated that the “certain minimum education” contemplated by Article 42.3.2° is a lower standard of education than the primary education which the State is obliged to provide for under Article 42.4.
 In DPP v Best (2000), Mrs. Justice Denham pointed out that since the Constitution is a living document to be construed in light of prevailing standards and conditions, the standard will vary from time to time.
 This is a view which is reinforced in Article 42.3.2°